-Note: This table shows the targeted data moments and moments matched by the benchmark model and the model without contracting frictions. $A + \sigma$ means the model has both aggregate productivity shocks and uncertainty shocks, and A means the model only has aggregate productivity shocks.
+Note: This table shows the moments matched by the benchmark model and the model without contracting frictions. ' $A+\sigma'$ means the model has both aggregate productivity shocks and uncertainty shocks, ' $A+\sigma(\Delta^w)'$ refers to the model allowing heterogeneous pass-through from uncertainty shocks to wages as estimated in Table 3, Column (6), and 'A' means the model only has aggregate productivity shocks.